jbshep/conversational-python-legacy/chapters/ch3_loops.md

 repeats itself.

 We often use nested loops to write programs in Python.
-For one example, suppose we wish to write a program that repeatedly asks for students’ names and exam scores.
-The output should be students’ names followed by their exam average.
+For one example, suppose we wish to write a program that repeatedly asks for students' names and exam scores.
+The output should be students' names followed by their exam average.
 Listing~\ref{code:student_avgs} shows how to do this using nested loops.

 \begin{codelisting}